cdiazbas/enhance/README.md

 python enhance.py -i samples/blos.fits -t blos -o output/blos_enhanced.fits
 ```

 We provide two files to test `Enhance` (Fig. 1).
-The intensity images must be normalized to the quiet sun intensity and the magnetogram must be in kG.
+The intensity images must be normalized to the quiet sun intensity and the magnetogram must be in kG, which is now done automatically in the script.

 ## Using `Enhance` for training